YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

-CBOR Object Signing and Encryption (COSE) [RFC9052] algorithm identifiers are used to specify the cryptographic operations performed when creating cryptographic data structures, but do not record all the details of how the cryptography was performed, since those details are typically irrelevant for the recipient.
+CBOR Object Signing and Encryption (COSE) [RFC9052] algorithm identifiers are used to specify the cryptographic operations used to create cryptographic data structures, but do not record internal details of how the cryptography was performed, since those details are typically irrelevant for the recipient.
-The algorithm identifiers defined by this specification facilitate the cooperation of two parties to perform COSE signing operations together.
-They are used to specify the division of responsibilities between the two parties.
+The algorithm identifiers defined by this specification facilitate splitting a signing operation between two cooperating parties, by specifying the division of responsibilities between the two parties.
-Consumers of the cryptographic data structures thus cooperatively produced do not use these algorithm identifiers;
-rather, consumers use the normal COSE algorithm identifiers that correspond to the cryptographic operation cooperatively performed together by the two parties.
+The resulting signature can be verified by the same verification procedure as if it had been created by a single party, so this division of responsibilities is an implementation detail of the signer.
+Verifiers therefore do not use these split algorithm identifiers, and instead use the corresponding non-split algorithm identifier which identifies the same verification procedure as the split algorithm identifier would.

-A use case for this is performing a signature operation split between two parties, such as a software application and a discrete hardware security module (HSM) holding the private key.
+A primary use case for this is splitting a signature operation between a software application and a discrete hardware security module (HSM) holding the private key.
 In particular, since the data link between them may have limited bandwidth, it may not be practical to send the entire original message to the HSM.
 Instead, since most signature algorithms begin with digesting the message